The Virtual Reality Koinos Method: Analysis of Symmetrical Dyadic Collaboration in Virtual Reality from the perspective of communication models: Applying the Koinos Method on collaborative VR experiments

 \subsection{VR experiment 1: Effect of the social representation on co-presence and behavior}

-A first study was designed to explore whether it is possible to induce different co-presence levels with the social representation theory, based on Abric \citep{abric1989etude} and Poinsot et al. \citep{poinsot2022effect}.
+A first study was designed to explore whether it is possible to induce different co-presence levels with the social representation theory, based on Abric \citep{abric1989etude} and Poinsot et al. \citep{poinsot2022effect}, and an online survey on the social representation of AI.
 We have explored the following research questions: Will co-presence be affected by different social representations of the virtual collaborator?
-Will participants collaborate in the same way with a human collaborator or with an AI-based one?
+Will participants collaborate in the same way with a \textit{Human} collaborator or with an \textit{AI}-based one?
 Will user's behavior be correlated to the co-presence level they experience?